Template only — not medical advice. Always review with a licensed healthcare professional before distributing.

 FAQ

-Can urgent care clinics handle chronic condition flare-ups?
+Can urgent care help manage my chronic condition?

-Can I get my regular prescriptions at an urgent care?
+Can I get specialist referrals from urgent care?